 During the French Revolution, the palace was confiscated by the revolutionaries and became a military hospital and poorhouse.
 It was restored to the Grimaldis in 1814 under the Treaty of Paris.
 In the 19th century, the succeeding Princes worked on restoring the palace and retrieving the furnishings and works of art that had been dispatched during the French Revolution.

-Situation Map of the Palace
+Situation Map of the Prince’s Palace of Monaco

 LEGEND: A: Entrance; B, C: State apartments, double loggia, and horse-shoe stairs; D: chapel; E:Swimming pool, F: All Saints Tower; G: Serravalle; H: South Tower; K: Middle Tower; M: St Mary’s Tower; N: Administrative and domestic offices.